jazzfan2/manh/README.md

 Finds pages if existent at chosen source, even if command in question is not present on own system.
 Outputs via Links or Lynx browser to terminal if opted for.

-# How to Use Your Project:
+# How to use manh:
 Usage:
 manh [-cdDhHlLmMu] name